This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Keep your child cool.
 The itching can get worse if your child sweats.

 - Help relieve painful mouth sores.
 You may be given medicine to put on your child's mouth sores.
 These may include numbing gels or an antacid solution.
-Use these medicines before your child eats or drinks.
+Use these medicines before he or she eats or drinks.
 Avoid spicy, salty, hot, or sour foods.

 - Give your child liquids as directed.
 Liquids help prevent dehydration.
-Ask how much liquid your child should drink each day and which liquids are best for him.
+Ask how much liquid your child should drink each day and which liquids are best.
 Good liquids include water, juice, or broth.
-He may need an oral rehydration solution (ORS).
-An ORS has the right amounts of water, salts, and sugar your child needs to replace body fluids.
+Your child may need an oral rehydration solution (ORS).
+An ORS has the right amounts of water, salts, and sugar needed to replace body fluids.

 What can I do to prevent the spread of chickenpox?

 Keep your child away from others.
-He will need to stay home from school or daycare until all his blisters are crusted over.
+He or she will need to stay home from school or daycare until the blisters are crusted over.
 This usually takes about 1 week.
 Ask your child's healthcare provider about the chickenpox vaccine.

 Call 911 for any of the following: